Why Some People May Simply Run Out of Empathy

 - Caregivers for the elderly and impaired, particularly those whose resources are stretched to the max in caring for deteriorating Alzheimer’s patients

-- And a miscellany of others — as suggested by Diane Cole in her “The High Cost of Caring” (2017), which lists (besides some of those already mentioned) soldiers, first responders, humanitarian aid workers, and surgeons
+- And a miscellany of others—as suggested by Diane Cole in “The High Cost of Caring” (2017), which lists (besides some of those already mentioned) soldiers, first responders, humanitarian aid workers, and surgeons

 Fighting Compassion Fatigue: Tips for Self-Care